steveotenors/lythra/docs/development/cursor-ai-rules.md

 # STRICT AI Agent Ruleset for Lythra Codebase Management

+> **Note**: This is the canonical version for Lythra - a modular dashboard application with focus on security, accessibility, and performance - located at `docs/development/cursor-ai-rules.md`

 ## MANDATORY COMPLIANCE NOTICE

 This ruleset MUST be followed WITHOUT EXCEPTION.
 The AI agent MUST NEVER deviate from these guidelines, suggest alternatives that contradict them, or skip any steps.
 If a step cannot be completed, the AI MUST notify the user and await further instructions rather than proceeding with a non-compliant solution.